Axway/amplify-central/content/en/docs/amplify_relnotes/2024dec_amplify.md

 * **Custom Consumption Units Support**

   (PRODUCT FOUNDRY, NEW FEATURE, PROVIDER EXPERIECE)<br />
   Enables you to define and manage custom consumption metrics for more tailored monetization strategies that better align with the unique requirements of your offerings.
 You can incorporate these custom-defined units into your plan for quota allocation to control how many units a consumer is entitled to use, and monitor the usage in Business Insights.
-Refer to [Manage consumption units](/docs/manage_product_foundry/manage_consumption_units) for more details.
+See [Manage consumption units](/docs/manage_product_foundry/manage_consumption_units) for more details.

 * **Bulk Archive and Bulk Delete in Product Foundry List View**